 All Australian insurance brokers are required to either hold an Australian Financial Services (AFS) licence, or be an authorised representative of an AFS licensee.
 Under the Corporations Act 2001, brokers must also satisfy certain standards when offering personal financial advice.
 They must always act in your best interest, provide advice that is appropriate for your situation and provide you with a Statement of Advice that outlines the advice that they have given you concerning your insurance policy.

 If you ever have a complaint about the services offered by your home insurance broker, you should first raise the issue with the broker directly.
 All brokers have an internal dispute resolution process to help deal with complaints.
-If an appropriate resolution cannot be reached you can then take your complaint to the Financial Ombudsman Service (FOS).
+If an appropriate resolution cannot be reached you can then take your complaint to the Australian Financial Complaints Authority (AFCA).
 The FOS is a free and independent external dispute resolution service and a representative will attempt to resolve your complaint fairly.

 What’s the difference between an insurance agent and an insurance broker?